chamlaira/IMDB-Clone/frontend/README.md

 # or
 bun dev
 ```
-Go to `localhost:8080` for the API.
+Go to `localhost:5173` for the app.